 This spring we’re combining practical reading and writing with gorgeous nature journalling, and fun hands-on literacy games.
-Here’s what you’ll find in the Seasons School Spring Learning literacy resources.
+Here’s a sneak peek of the literacy ideas you’ll find in the Seasons School Spring Unit.

 Spring literacy activities that are fun!

-We have a particular focus on Literacy on Fridays in our week by week plan, but you can use these activities at anytime to suit your needs.
-You’ll also find a selection of letter and word activities here that you can dip into throughout the season, to help your children develop their reading and writing, whatever stage they are at.
+Alongside our journalling, book making, poetry writing, and note taking, you’ll also find a selection of letter and word activities in the Spring Curriculum, that you can dip into throughout the season, to help your children develop their reading and writing, whatever stage they are at.
+Here’s a selection to give you a sneak peek.

 Spring Literacy Activities